HardSoftLouAlb/Frequency-generator/README.md

 ### 5) Software development: main.c

 This file will manage the value put in the registers that the FPGA sees as input.
 The values stored in the 2 registers reg1_to_add and reg2_to_add are manipulated with pointers named "uint8_t *h2p_lw_reg1_addr"* and "uint8_t *h2p_lw_reg2_addr"*.
 The exact adress of the registers is assigned to the pointers at lines 77 and 78 with the help of headers.
 When calling the functions, the user must enter the different 8-bit values (in decimal) that he wants to see translated in frequency.
 The number of values will be automatically stored as a chain of characters in the vector argv, and argc will contain the length of argv.
-Note that argv[0] is always the address of the variable and argv[arc-1] is always NULL.
+Note that argv[0] is always the address of the variable and argv[arc-1] is always NULL, the iterator is therefore stating at 1 and ending at argc-2.

 We can therefore make a loop that will store in the reg1_to_add register one of the value of argv, waiting 2 seconds before going to the next one.